EthanGardner18/AICodeReview/README.md

 Running an AI code review can take minutes—or even hours—and you don’t want it tying up your terminal or interrupting other tasks.
 On Linux, we use **systemd** to run reviews as a **background process**, so they can work quietly on their own.

-### What’s a background process?
-A background process runs without keeping a terminal window open.
-You can close your terminal, keep coding, or even log out—your review keeps running.

-### What is systemd?
-systemd is the built-in “service manager” on most Linux distributions.
-It can:
-- **Start** programs automatically at boot
-- **Schedule** tasks by clock time or interval
-- **Watch** folders for file changes and react immediately
-- **Keep** all logs in one place (`journalctl`)
-- **Restart** services if they crash

----

 ## Unit Files

 systemd uses simple text files called **units**, stored in `/etc/systemd/system/`: